pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 * Bugfix: new check for files for different themes; hope this fix the server errors
 * Bugfix: fix add default settings
 * Maintenance: different changes on the syntax
-* Feature: add check for Super Admin on WP Multisite; has allways the rights for access
+* Feature: add check for Super Admin on WP Multisite; has always the rights for access
 * Feature: now it is possible to exclude feed from maintenance mode
 * Maintenance: check with 3.0.4 and 3.1-RC2
 * Maintenance: update language file: .pot, de_DE